 Smirnova Luiza Dmitrievna – medical worker

-Ask your doctor about pain relief before surgery.
+Before surgery, ask your doctor how pain relief will occur.
 In all modern hospitals, local or general anesthesia is used for adenotomy.
 General anesthesia is most preferred for children.
-After the injection, the child falls asleep, and when he wakes up, the operation is over.
+The child falls asleep after the injection, and when he wakes up, the operation is over.

 This form of anesthesia has a number of contraindications.
 Therefore, local anesthesia is sometimes used.
-It provides enough pain relief, but the child may be intimidated by the sight of instruments or blood.
-So with local anesthesia, an additional injection of a sedative is given.
+It provides sufficient pain relief, but the child may be frightened by the sight of instruments or blood.
+So, with local anesthesia, an additional injection of a sedative is given.

-If an operation is necessary, and there is no possibility of anesthesia, then the operation is performed without anesthesia.
+If an operation is necessary, but anesthesia is not possible, then the operation is performed without anesthesia.
 Adenoids do not have nerve endings, so their removal, although an unpleasant procedure, is not too painful.

 Types of operations

-Most often, surgery to remove the adenoids (adenotomy) means the surgical excision of tissue with a special instrument.
+Most often, the operation to remove adenoids (adenotomy) means surgical excision of tissue with a special instrument.

-However, there are other methods of removing adenoids in children.
+However, there are other methods for removing adenoids in children.

 • Endoscopic removal;